OleksandrKry/CH4_AI_Banking_app/README.md

 - Defined project architecture
 - Assigned team responsibilities
 - Created project documentation

-### Planned experiments

 - Prototype SpeechAnalyzer
 - Create SwiftData models
 - Generate contextual embeddings
 - Build retrieval pipeline
 - Integrate Foundation Models
 - Test AI responses

----

-## What we discovered that we didn't expect

-*(To be completed during development.)*

----

-# 4. What We Tried and Dropped

-> This section will be completed after experimentation.

 ---